k9w/instructions/webservers/httpdOpenBSD.md

 [/etc/httpd.conf](https://man.openbsd.org/httpd.conf) to exist and contain at least one server \{\} block and listen address.

-Serve http on network interface `vio0` and listen on port 80 with default root folder `/var/www/htdocs`.
+Listen for requests to any address or name on network interface `vio0` on http port 80 and serve content from default root folder `/var/www/htdocs`.

 ```
 server "vio0" {